Eric Blackwood (musician)

-Eric Blackwood (born as Eric Pastore) is an American singer-songwriter and guitarist, known for being a member of the progressive rock band Edison's Children, which also features Marillion's Pete Trewavas and the Son of Astronaut Neil Armstrong, Rick Armstrong as well as an IATSE certified special effects and property technician of over 100 major motion pictures and television noted author & baseball stadium photographer & historian and has been an honorary member of the Marillion touring crew since 2005.
+Eric Blackwood (born Eric Pastore) is an American singer-songwriter and guitarist, known for being a member of the progressive rock band Edison's Children, which also features Marillion's Pete Trewavas and Rick Armstrong, the son of astronaut Neil Armstrong.
+He is also a special effects and property technician certified by the International Alliance of Theatrical Stage Employees who has worked on more than 100 major motion pictures and in television, an author, baseball stadium photographer, and historian, and has been an honorary member of the Marillion touring crew since 2005.

 Early life

 Blackwood was born in Brooklyn, New York, on July 24, 1968, the youngest of four siblings.
 He was raised in the Great Kills neighborhood of Staten Island, and graduated from New Dorp High School in 1986.
-Among his siblings are musician Sonny Pastore (of the band The Reluctant Reasons) and actor Garry Pastore.
-He's also the cousin of actor Vincent Pastore.
+Among his siblings are musician Sonny Pastore (of the band The Reluctant Reasons) and actor Garry Pastore He is also a cousin of actor Vincent Pastore.